BugelNiels/conic-subdivision/README.md

 - Click and drag to move points/normals
 - Right-clicking adds a new point
+- Double-clicking on a normal will reset it
 - Holding control favours normal selection over vertex selection when they are close together